 You may find it helpful to read the guidance from the Information Commissioner's Office on how to request your personal information.

-To help us faciliate your Subject Access Request, it would be helpful if you could complete a Data Subject Rights Form, providing as much information as possible, and submit this by email to infocompliance at warwick dot ac dot uk or sent it to:
+To help us faciliate your Subject Access Request, it would be helpful if you could complete a Data Subject Rights Form, providing as much information as possible, and submit this by email to infocompliance at warwick dot ac dot uk or send it to:

 Information and Data Compliance